leonbeckmann/lkm-tlskit/README.md

-When the pattern matching fails (e.g. when different compiler versions are used that implements different optimizations) we will simply override the syscall table instead, which is less stealthy and allows rootkit detection via syscall table integrity checks
+When the pattern matching fails (e.g. when different compiler versions are used that implements different optimizations) we will simply override the syscall table instead, which is less stealthy and allows rootkit detection via syscall table integrity checks.

+* **Privilege Escalation via Backdoor:**

+Execute an arbitrary program as root.

 ## Build dependencies